 I had a common misconception that to live a more sustainable and plastic-free life, I should immediately throw any plastic that I have.
 That is not true at all.

 Throwing away durable plastic just defeats the whole purpose.
-One of the pro and con of plastic is that it lasts forever.
+One of the pros and cons of plastic is that it lasts forever.
 It is important that we savour all we have and try to make it last for as long as we can.
 We do not want to add more waste to the wastelands.

 So, that wasn’t so difficult now, was it?
 Plastic-free living is a journey.
 It is impossible to get it right the first time but it is possible to get better at it each day.